 There is no point trying to flag down a taxi on the street in Las Vegas as it is a law that taxis and other ride-sharing services can only pick up and drop off passengers in designated areas (which is usually in front of a casino) Sometimes this law means that you will have to join a long queue to get anywhere in the city.
 As a rule of thumb, it’s always a good idea to give yourself an extra 30 mins to get anywhere in the city, especially during peak times like dinner and just after a show finishes.

 Don’t Get Ripped Off

 Beware the taxi driver who asks you if it’s your first trip to Las Vegas as they probably are not making small talk, instead they will take you the long way round to your destination to increase the fare.
 This happens in many major cities, and Vegas is no different, the best way to avoid it is by mapping out your destination before you get into the taxi and by being specific which route you want the driver to take.
 This act of ‘long hauling’ often happens on trips from the airport as there are two routes to take, the highway that takes longer and adds another $10 to the cost of your fare.

 Don’t be Tempted to Jaywalk

-Sometimes it’s a little too tempting to try and take a shortcut as traveling the Las Vegas Srip on foot can be pretty exhausting, but remember, jaywalking on the Strip can carry consequences if one of the many bicycle cops catch you.
-The traffic is busy so using the designated road crossings or using the monorail or bridge options is the wiser choice.
+Sometimes it’s a little too tempting to try and take a shortcut as travelling the Las Vegas Strip on foot can be pretty exhausting, but remember, jaywalking on the Strip can carry consequences if one of the many bicycle cops catches you.
+The traffic is busy so using the designated road crossings or the monorail or bridge options is the wiser choice.

 What to Wear in Las Vegas